da895/Reminder/RTOS/FreeRTOS.md

 *  how to write FreeRTOS compatible interrupt service routines
 *  **Special note to ARM Cortex-M users**: ARM Cortex-M3, ARM Cortex-M4 and ARM Cortex-M4F ports need FreeRTOS handlers to be installed on the SysTick, PendSV and SVCCall interrupt vectors.
 *  The ARM Cortex-M port performs all task context switches in the **PendSV** interrupt
+*  Use the *uxTaskGetStackHighWaterMark()* function to see which tasks can be allocated a smaller stack.
+*  Use the xPortGetFreeHeapSize() and (where available) the xPortGetMinimumEverFreeHeapSize() API functions to see how much FreeRTOS heap is being allocated but never used, and adjust accordingly.
+*  If heap_1.c, heap_2.c, heap_4.c or heap_5.c are being used, and nothing in your application is ever calling malloc() directly (as opposed to pvPortMalloc()), then ensure the linker is not allocated a heap to the C library because it will never get used.
+*

 ## [Running the RTOS on a ARM Cortex-M Core](https://www.freertos.org/RTOS-Cortex-M3-M4.html)